-At the start of the year, Nigel Lashbrook announced his planned retirement at the end of summer 2019, and after a detailed and rigorous selection process, Henry Price, currently Headmaster at Wellington School in Somerset, was appointed from September 2019.
+At the start of the year, Nigel Lashbrook announced his planned retirement at the end of summer 2019, and after a detailed and rigorous selection process, Henry Price, former Headmaster at Wellington School in Somerset, was appointed from September 2019.
+Other senior positions saw changes with Arthur Mayhew joining as Senior Deputy Head from Wells Cathedral School and Dr Leo Dudin joins as Deputy Head Academic in January 2020 from Uppingham School.